 Consider travel insurance

-We spend extra money on souvenirs, spa treatments and all sorts of things that aren’t initially planned, but when it comes to spending money on travel insurance a lot of people are undecided or hesitate to “throw money away”.
+We spend extra money on souvenirs, spa treatments and all sorts of things that aren’t initially planned.
+Even so, when it comes to spending money on travel insurance a lot of people are undecided or hesitate to “throw money away”.
 If you spend the extra money on insurance, you will be prepared when a situation gets out of control.
 Besides insuring your flight or cruise, you should look into medical evacuation coverage so that you and your loved ones can make it home safe.
-Spending a little extra on insurances that cover serious illnesses or deadly medical emergency is something you should really consider, especially if you go to countries where there are many unknown factors.
+Spending a little extra on insurances that cover serious illnesses or deadly medical emergency is something you should really consider.
+Especially if you go to countries where there are many unknown factors.

 Read about the bad things first